mhcoffin/fugalist-docs/content/docs/tool/assignment-tab/body.md

 Remember that _Normal_ means the absence of any explicitly specified playing technique.
 {{< /hint >}}
 The last column is a drop-down where you can pick any of the VST sounds or composite sounds that you've defined earlier.
-In this case, the VST contains a _marcato non-vibrato_ patch, so I used that.
+In this case, the VST contains a _marcato non-vibrato_ patch, so that is assigned.
 The result will be that Dorico will play any note labeled with exactly _non vibrato_ and _marcato_ using the **start** and **stop** MIDI events specified for the _marcato non-vibrato_ sound.